 Gone are the days where an analyst can image every machine and analyze it individually.
 FOR608: Enterprise-Class Incident Response & Threat Hunting course will teach analysts to identify and respond to intrusions whether it’s affecting 10 or 10,000 machines using a wide variety of techniques and tools.

-SANS Instructors and FOR608: Enterprise-Class Incident Response & Threat Hunting course authors, Mike Pilkington, Taz Wake and Mathias Fuchs are developing this 3-day new course that focuses on identifying and responding to incidents too large to focus on individual machines.
+SANS Instructors and FOR608: Enterprise-Class Incident Response & Threat Hunting course authors, Mike Pilkington, Taz Wake and Mathias Fuchs developed this new course that focuses on identifying and responding to incidents too large to focus on individual machines.
 The concepts are similar: gathering, analyzing, and making decisions based on information from hundreds of machines.
 This requires the ability to automate and the ability to quickly focus on the right information for analysis.
 By using example tools built to operate at enterprise-class scale, students will learn the techniques to collect focused data for incident response and threat hunting.
 Students will then dig into analysis methodologies, learning multiple approaches to understand attacker movement and activity across hosts of varying functions and operating systems by using timeline, graphing, structured, and unstructured analysis techniques.